Loading chat...

 AI Summary

-• Landlords are prohibited from requesting, inquiring about, or considering "failure to pay rent" proceedings that did not result in a judgment against the tenant, as well as any shielded or sealed court records
+• Landlords are prohibited from requesting, inquiring about, or relying on shielded court records or failure-to-pay-rent proceedings that did not result in a judgment of possession against the tenant.

-• Tenant screening companies must implement procedures to prevent disclosure of protected proceedings and shielded records, and must provide corrected reports within 5 business days if improper disclosure occurs
+• Tenant screening companies must implement procedures to prevent disclosure of shielded records and proceedings, clearly indicate case dispositions on unshielded records, and provide corrected reports within 5 business days if prohibited information is disclosed.

-• Violations carry civil penalties up to $500 per violation, constitute unfair trade practices under the Maryland Consumer Protection Act, and allow injured individuals to seek damages, fee refunds, injunctive relief, and attorney's fees; effective October 1, 2026
+• Violations subject landlords to civil penalties up to $500 per violation, and injured individuals may seek damages, fee refunds, injunctive relief, and attorney's fees; the Act takes effect October 1, 2026.

 Legislative Description